Employee Travel Expense and Reimbursement

 A KCTCS procurement card (procard) should be used to pay conference and professional meeting registration fees in advance of the event.

-- If this is not possible, the reason for using a personal payment method must be approved in advance by the KCTCS System Director of Business Services.
+- If this is not possible, the reason for using a personal payment method must be approved in advance by the KCTCS Assistant Vice President of Business Services/COO.

 Payment for registration fees must be charged to the fiscal year in which the travel occurs.